LDA of Iowa's Parenting Guide: Part One

 Section 4: Learning About Intentional Interactions & Related Topics

-Plus, our parent-child interactions will determine if our relationships are positive, negative or neutral.
+Our parent-child interactions will also determine if our relationships are positive, negative or neutral.
 When we build positive relationships with our children, we are increasing the possibility of raising adults who care about themselves, their family and others in the community.
+2

 Intentional interactions significantly impact a child’s language development by providing a structured and focused environment where adults actively engage with the child, introducing new vocabulary, explaining concepts, and responding to their attempts at communication, which fosters a strong foundation for language acquisition and comprehension through consistent, meaningful interactions.